jag0717/UCB-Project1/README.md

 Homelessness in the United States: Trends and demographics (article).
 Journalist’s Resource.
 Harvard Kennedy School Shorenstein Center on Media, Politics and Public Policy.
 Published online: 4 December 2014 https://journalistsresource.org/studies/government/health-care/homelessness-u-s-trends-demographics

 Rough Breakdown of Tasks -
-1.Search for homelessness and real estate estate datasets - HUD and Zillow 2.Clean up and combine HUD and Zillow datasets 3.Define at what level (city/county/state) we want to look at homeless counts - dependent on HUD data.
+1.Search for homelessness and real estate estate datasets - HUD and Zillow.
+2.Clean up and combine HUD and Zillow datasets.
+3.Define at what level (city/county/state) we want to look at homeless counts - dependent on HUD data.
 4.Analyze and  plot the data to answer our research questions - ~2 plots/graphs from each team member.
 5.Describe/explain plots in the bigger context.
 Challenges?
 6.Clean up code and upload to Github.
 7.Prepare slide presentation and markdown files.